vivek-pk/techdad/posts/01-smart-home-wiring-basics.md

 By running a neutral wire, every light switch in my house becomes a signal booster.
 This creates a strong "Mesh Network," ensuring that a door sensor in the furthest bedroom still has a rock-solid connection because the hallway switch is repeating its signal back to the hub.

 **My Instruction to the Electrician:**
-> "Please pull a Neutral wire to every single switchboard.
-We need 24/7 power at the switch level for network repeaters."
+> "Please pull a Neutral wire to every single switchboard, even if we aren't putting a socket there."

 ## 2. The "Deep Box" Strategy